 Heat the remaining 2 tablespoons of chicken fat in the sauté pan over medium-high heat.
 Let this heat up for a minute or two, then pour in the matzo-egg mixture.
-Cook this, moving it around constantly, until the eggs are just barely set — you want them to be a little bit runny.
+Cook this, moving it around constantly, until the eggs are just barely set — you want them to be soft, and and not browned.
 This should take about 90 seconds or so.
-Serve immediately, garnished with parsley or chives.
+Serve immediately, garnished with chopped parsley or chives.

 Sweet Matzo Brei

-Beat the eggs, 2 tablespoons milk, the salt, sugar and orange flower water:
+Beat the eggs, 2 tablespoons milk, salt, sugar and orange flower water:

 Crush matzo and soak in milk:

-In another bowl, crush the matzo into 1/2 to 1inch pieces.
+In another bowl, break the matzo into 1/2- to 1-inch pieces.
 Add the cup of milk and mix well.
-Let this stand at least 30 seconds — the longer the matzo sits in the milk, the softer it will become.
-I like to let it stand 2 minutes.
+Let this stand at least 30 seconds to about 2 minutes.
+The longer the matzo sits in the milk, the softer it will become.

 When you're ready, move the soaked matzo from the milk bowl into the bowl with the eggs.
 Mix well to combine.